Back to Insects & Pests

 Mealybugs

-Citrus mealybugs on coleus.
+Citrus mealybugs on coleus

 Figure 3.
 Citrus mealybugs on coleus.

 Biological controls for mealybugs include a species of ladybird beetle (the “mealybug destroyer,” Cryptolaemus montrouzeri) and a type of parasitic wasp (Leptomastix dactylopii).
-However these are expensive and difficult to use effectively which limits their application primarily to large indoor plantings where using insecticides
+However, these are expensive and difficult to use effectively, which limits their application primarily to large indoor plantings where using insecticides is not desirable or possible.

 Spider Mites